alexjoverm/blog/source/_drafts/My-tips-to-be-a-happier-developer.md

 As you can see, there are many things that can go wrong (and will).
 So, what can we do about all that?

-Well, we **can't do anything to prevent this to happen**, but we can .
-Instead:
+Well, we **can't do anything to prevent this to happen**.
+But instead, we can:

  - **Don't blame yourself (or others)**: Remember **you do everything the best you can**, so just don't punish yourself when you get stuck, don't meet a deadline or whatever goes wrong.
 Probably the reason was in a bad planning, or short time.
  - Instead, **congratulate yourself** for whatever tiny thing you did or tried.
 What I usually do is to by the end of the day, I **write 4 or 5 things I did in a post-it** and stick it somewhere around.